+Abbot’s Passage is a winery and mercantile located in the heart of Glen Ellen.
 We’re inspired by the paths less traveled.
-We celebrate process and products that embrace the exceptional.
+We celebrate processes and products that embrace the exceptional.
 Whether you’re new to our valley or a seasoned explorer, here’s to something unexpected, but just what you were looking for.

 Field-driven blending and co-fermentation are at the core of every bottle.
 Our small-lot blends showcase grapes from notable but often overlooked vineyards—bringing together the best of Sonoma and beyond.
 Unique partnerships allow us to explore how different varietals work together, accentuating each other’s best characteristics to create wines as richly layered as they are approachable.

 In a world and industry so measured and so exact, we’ve chosen to embrace the beauty and nuance in imperfection.
 In short, we’re taking a turn off the beaten path, journeying far from the expected, and exploring fantastic new blends, and embracing new and old-world winemaking techniques.

 In 2020, when Glen Ellen became the permanent home of Abbot’s Passage, we inherited something exceedingly rare: an old-growth vineyard populated exclusively by a 1940 planting of Zinfandel vines.
 Our goal was to breathe new life and a fresh perspective into this historic vineyard by crossing the vines, in a technique known as grafting, with new varietals like Mourvèdre, Carignan, and Petit Sirah.
 The resulting vines are one-of-a-kind.
 Completely unique to Abbot’s Passage.
 We’re evolving our vineyard and its palette not in the lab, but in the fields themselves.
 We look forward to what this vineyard will bear in future vintages.
 Stay tuned…